AdityaShenoy2302/nutrition-assistant/README.md

-# 🍏 CalorieTracking AI Assistant
+# 🍏 AI Nutrition Assistant

 An AI-powered Streamlit web app to analyze and answer questions about nutrition data using PDFs and CSVs.
 Built using LangChain, FAISS vector store, and Groq's LLM (LLaMA 3.3).